 1. Speak directly to the Clinical Coordinator (919-843-4470) or the Program Director (cell 919-357-4586); they should be notified prior to the beginning of the assigned rotation.

 2. Contact the clinical area supervisor, shift supervisor, or clinical staff in charge prior the beginning of the assigned clinical time.
 It is a professional courtesy to inform the clinical staff and supervisors before the beginning of the assigned rotation.

-Falsification of any clinical records, whether attendance or performance-related, will constitute a UNC-CH Honor Code violation and / or be subject to program policies regarding probation or dismissal.
+Falsification of any clinical records, whether attendance or performance-related, will constitute a UNC-CH Honor Code violation and/or be subject to program policies regarding probation or dismissal.

-It is the responsibility of the students to have a long distance calling card or some other method of making long distance calls from remote clinical sites.
 Students who are going to be late or who are too ill to report to or remain in an assigned clinical area or rotation, must adhere to the following call-in procedure whether it is during the weekday, evening, or weekends.

 In the event of inclement weather, the student is expected to report as usual to the assigned clinical area unless UNC-CH is officially closed.
 Students have to determine for themselves if they can reach the clinical site safely.
 Any clinical time missed due to inclement weather must be made up.